Beowulf: Good Vs Evil in Anglo-Saxon Society

 Beowulf possesses heroic qualities such as courage, selflessness, strength, moral, and fearlessness.
 He follows this code and leads by example throughout the poem.
 He rises to kingship after proving himself trustworthy and reigns for 50 years.
 Beowulf slays 3 monsters during the duration of his reign as king.
 He leads his nation well, and in return he is given a great reputation and praises from the people.
 Beowulf values his ancestry and those who have died before him more than anything.
 His last words before dying on page 189 lines 2813-2816 says “You are the last of us, the only one left of the Waegmundings.
 Fate swept us away, sent my whole brave high-born clan to their final doom.
 Now I must follow them.”
 Even in his last words, he put other people before himself and emphasized the importance of following in his ancestors footsteps.

-Although Beowulf conforms to society’s ideals and values, the conflict occurs when his individuality gets the best of him.
-His individuality allows him to become a monster himself.
+While Beowulf's external battles are dramatic, his internal struggle between virtuous glory and destructive pride represents a more subtle conflict between good and evil.
+Although Beowulf conforms to society's ideals and values, the conflict occurs when his individuality gets the best of him.
+This internal battle reveals how even heroes must guard against the corruption of their virtues: His individuality allows him to become a monster himself.
 He becomes a victim of his pride and quest for personal glory.
 He fights Grendel unarmed to show off.
 He solves violence with more violence which is counterproductive in the long run.
 Concerns arise that he just wanted to increase his own fame and glory rather be a service to the people.
 He is warned by King Hrothgar to seek protection of the people over personal glory after Beowulf comes to his aid to fight Grendel.
 On page 121, lines 1759-1762, Hrothgar states “O flower of warriors, beware of that rap.
 Choose, dear Beowulf, the better part, eternal rewards.
 Do not give way to pride.”

+Beowulf's transformation from warrior to king demonstrates how the concept of good evolves from personal glory to collective welfare.
 Beowulf matures from a good warrior to a king as he gets older.
-The poem distinguishes the difference between a warrior and a king.
+This evolution represents a deeper understanding of virtue: the poem distinguishes the difference between a warrior and a king.
 A warrior seeks out battles for his own greatness whereas a king is selfless who acts for the good of the people.
 He maintains the balance of personal heroism and keeping the people safe a lot better than he did in his younger days.
 Beowulf also becomes increasingly aware of his own mortality and strays away from becoming overconfident in his own abilities.
 His last match with the Dragon was out of concern for the people rather personal gain.
 Even though this was his most genuine deed considering his old age and the power of the dragon, he was ultimately killed.
 His sacrifice was seen as heroic as he truly fought for the protection of the people and let go of the glory of winning.

 In conclusion, Beowulf is an example of how you can stand out by conforming to society.
 It is instructions on how to behave in a society set around a set code in which Beowulf is the prototype.
 Although this poem was written anonymously in the 6th century, it gives great insight on the cultural context in the middle ages.
 It is one of the few manuscripts to have survived the Anglo-Saxon period.
 This poem is dedicated to the Heroic code, following tradition set by those who have come before you.
 Beowulf resolves the conflict of individual vs society by conforming to society and embodying the perfection of the heroic code.
 In other words, Beowulf is the representation of all things good.
 He fought every battle he could and won all of them except for one he couldn’t ever defeat; death.
 Beowulf died before he could even violate the heroic code.

+The epic of Beowulf demonstrates that true victory in the battle between good and evil transcends physical triumph, residing instead in moral choice and sacrificial service.
 Beowulf is successful in preserving the honor of his ancestors and keeps his reputation intact.
-He lives up to the legacy his father Ecgtheow left behind.
-Ecgtheow was known as a noble battle-leader and is still remembered well by everybody.
+His legacy endures not merely through his defeat of monsters, but through his embodiment of virtuous ideals that continue to resonate.
 He wins respect for gaining a reputation as a warrior, but also a reputation for his good deeds and heroic actions.
 He perfectly reflects the ideals of this society by being noble and courageous throughout.
 Although Beowulf lost the physical battle against the dragon, he wins the struggle between good and evil and he is forever immortalized through his memory.
 Beowulf finally finds the fame he has been searching for.

 The deadline is too short to read someone else's essay